Russian athletics federation withdraws appeal against doping ban

 “I’m convinced that at this time we must concentrate our efforts on negotiations and communication with IAAF regarding the reinstatement of the Russian athletics federation, and not waste time and effort on judicial processes,” federation president Dmitry Shlyakhtin said in a statement.

+The Court of Arbitration for Sport told Reuters on Friday it had not been notified that the federation wanted to withdraw its appeal.

-The Court of Arbitration for Sport and the IAAF did not immediately reply to requests for comment.
+The IAAF did not immediately reply to a request for comment.

 Although the federation remains suspended, several Russian athletes, including 2015 world champion hurdler Sergey Shubenkov, have been cleared to compete internationally as neutrals after demonstrating they are training in doping-free environments.